Glossary

 T is for Thought Catching.
 What else is there really?

 Also the name of a teaching segment.
 Hosted here in 2020.
-I have continued that in the Forever Zone, if you have signed up, the moon is your link.
+I began to continue that in the Forever Zone a while back before I got interrupted... if you have signed up for access to private pages, the moon is your link to that entry.
+The link to the original series is also on that page.

 dig deeper in the zone